joshuam1008/media-analyzer/docs/index.md

 * User can select multiple tweets to view the sentiment analysis of the group.

 ## How
+To build this program, we are using the Twitter API to pull in a stream of tweets which are placed in a queue to be processed.
+The list of tweets is processed by the deep learning model that has been fine tuned on sentiment classification.
+The tweet ID is then given an associated sentiment prediction that is output to the stream.
+The overall sentiment is held in a histogram to show the user the normal sentiment over the stream.

 ## Why
 With Twitter and other social media platforms being a powerful tool for users to express their opinions on topics, we believe that marketing teams can use social media as a way to evaluate the public opinon on a product or feature.
 We believe that a limitation in place is that these marketing teams can only processes a limited number of tweets / posts and the evaluation can be tedious.
 With this in mind, we designed a tool that processes twitter streams to: